πΈ10+ Stunning Flowers That Begin with N | A Complete Floral List

 Nolana (Peruvian bellflower) is a genus of nightshade plants that can be hardy or perennial.
 It is one of the hardiest flowering plants, lasting for extended periods without rain.

 It produces eye-catching, bell-shaped blue flowers.
 These blossoms resembled morning glories and gave a burst of color to parched environments.
-It is a great option for gardens that are close to the ocean, where other plants find it difficult to flourish.

 It enjoys warm conditions and is quite heat resistant and also susceptible to frost, so if you live in a colder location, you might want to plant it in indoor containers.